 Reconstructive foot and ankle surgery can help you get back on your feet if you have a severe injury or damage from a chronic condition, like arthritis.
-The dedicated podiatrists at Hoosier Foot & Ankle offer flexible scheduling for foot and ankle evaluations at their five convenient locations throughout the Greater Indianapolis area.
+The dedicated podiatrists at Hoosier Foot & Ankle offer flexible scheduling for foot and ankle evaluations at their five convenient locations throughout the Greater Indianapolis area and Kokomo.
 Book your appointment by requesting one online, or by calling your closest clinic.

 As with most orthopedic surgeries, a reconstructive foot and ankle surgery is generally the last resort if you haven’t had relief from physical therapy or other types of conservative measures.
 Reconstructive foot and ankle surgery might be essential to treat: